geeksville/ParticleWebLog/README.md

 as a particle publish event.
 The events will be published using the name of your choice (defaults to "log").

+Limitations:

-NOTE: This tiny library is built on top of Particle.publish, so you should not print log message too quickly if you are using it.
+* This tiny library is built on top of Particle.publish, so you should not print log message too quickly if you are using it.
 It might drop messages if you send more than about 1 a second.
+* Third generation particle devices have lots of log messages from the system some of which seem to come out before publishing is legal.
+So this log provider only logs "app" messages.

 ## Using web logging services